AAEC Projects

 Rural Arts Initiative Project

-Rural Arts Initiative was a new endeavor of AAEC with a plan to recruit 5 rural Alaskan districts to join us and work together to expand arts and cultural arts in their schools and communities.
+Rural Arts Initiative was a new endeavor of AAEC, with a plan to recruit 5 rural Alaskan districts to join us and work together to expand arts and cultural arts in their schools and communities.
+We spread the word to smaller rural districts and eventually selected the five districts listed below:

 The overarching goal of the Rural Arts Initiative (RAI) is to expand arts access, equity and quality for Alaskan rural students by increasing the competence and confidence of educators to more fully integrate the arts.